bandofpv/EW200/Labs/Tag/README.md

 Powerups give speed and jump bonuses that even **trump** that of the *it* player!

-Pro Tip: try jumping along the sides of platforms :joy:
+Pro Tip: try jumping along the sides of platforms :blush: